Choijh03/English_Learning_Application_JAVA_V3/README.md

 What's different from second version:

--Papago logo animation was added in translation, camera, culture, and phrases activities.
+-Animations were added in translation, camera, culture, phrases, and game activities.

 -Culture pop-up dialogues changed to actual activities.

+-Splash screen reformatted.

 -More culture and phrases are available.

--Dialogue menu avaiable
+-Dialogue menu avaiable (Coming soon!)

 ------------------------------------------------------------------------------------------------------------